FlutterSoft/Overwatch-API-Client-Side/README.md

 # Overwatch Hero Search
-Node.JS/Express API connected - Search for a hero and receive the hero details back from the API I created and hosted.
+Node.JS/Express CRUD API connected - Search for a hero and receive the hero details back from the API I created and hosted.

 **Link to project:** https://overwatch-hero-search.netlify.app/